 We also advise conducting UAT, or having some end users replicate common day to day tasks using the test site.
 This will not only help you catch any unexpected issues but can help your organization prepare for change.

-- Members of a specific team
+members of a specific team

-- A combination of power-users and less frequent users
+a combination of power-users and less frequent users

-- An appointed member of each team that will be moving to your cloud site
+an appointed member of each team that will be moving to your Cloud site

 Consider as well who has the bandwidth and ability to provide clear and constructive feedback.
-Generally speaking, you want to ensure that every major user type or role that will be using your cloud site is invited to provide input.
+Generally speaking, you want to ensure that every major user type or role that will be using your Cloud site is invited to provide input.

-Take note of any issues usershave as they get used to the things that may change as a result of your migration, including:
+Take note of any issues users have as they get used to the things that may change as a result of your migration, including:

-- A new user interface
+a new user interface

-- New URLs and changing bookmarks
+new URLs and changing bookmarks

-- Differences in user administration
+differences in user administration

 Record any areas of confusion or changes to functionality, since you may want to include these in any pre-launch or onboarding communications and training you provide.

-(Optional) Step 7: Reset your test site
+Step 7 (optional): Reset your test site

-In some cases, you may need to delete the data from your cloud site and start again – for example, if you used your production instance to test, or need to re-run your tests.
+In some cases, you may need to delete the data from your Cloud site and start again – for example, if you used your production instance to test, or need to re-run your tests.